Been here? Rate It!

 A shadow among the other shadows which were flooding that place in the last more than hundred years…

-Dalida (the famous French singer) open the restaurant here in 1980 after a long history as windmill, cabaret, café, music hall and TV studio.
+Dalida (the famous French singer) opened the restaurant here in 1980 after a long history as windmill, cabaret, café, music hall and TV studio.

 Favorite Dish: The Menu (see photos)-29 euros:

 -Sirloin skirt steak in cepe mushrooms cream with Dauphine-style potatoes “au gratin”

 -Thin apple tart with vanilla ice cream